pnp/powerfx-samples/samples/color-functions/README.md

 ### sRGBtoLIn

-Linerizes an R G or B value,using the following formula:
+Linearizes an R G or B value,using the following formula:

 ```Excel
 If(